HoneyBadger81/nicehash-slack-notifier/README.md

 4. edit nicehash-slack-notifier/base.js
     - change wallet to your own wallet address(btc only) //line 7
-    - change file path //line 178

-5. edit nicehash-slack-notifier/fireslackmessage.php
-    - change slack webhook api to your own
+    - change slack webhook api to your own //line 173

 6. test run

    ```
    node base.js
-   //success if output is "The file is saved"
+   //success if output is "done!" & receive slack message

-   php fireslackmessage.php
    ```

 7. open cronjobs, set job for your wanted time